-For income below the FEIE limit, expats should consult with their tax accountant to decide if using the FEIE or the FTC is better in their specific situation.
+For income below the FEIE limit, US taxpayers abroad should consult with their tax accountant to decide if using the FEIE or the FTC is better in their specific situation.

 Expats should be careful when choosing whether to use the FEIE, the Foreign Tax Credit, or both.
 Poor planning can cause issues for future tax filings.